siddhanth19/URL-Info-extractor-using-langchain/README.md

 🔍 How It Works

-1️⃣ Webpage Content Extraction: Loads raw text from URLs.2️⃣ Chunking & Vectorization: Splits text into smaller segments and converts them into vector embeddings.3️⃣ Storage & Retrieval: Stores embeddings in FAISS and retrieves relevant chunks based on user queries.4️⃣ Response Generation: Uses retrieved data to generate an answer via LLM.
+1️⃣ Webpage Content Extraction: Loads raw text from URLs.
+2️⃣ Chunking & Vectorization: Splits text into smaller segments and converts them into vector embeddings.
+3️⃣ Storage & Retrieval: Stores embeddings in FAISS and retrieves relevant chunks based on user queries.
+4️⃣ Response Generation: Uses retrieved data to generate an answer via LLM.

 🎥 Demo